georgemblack/web/src/_posts/2020-01-03-what-happens-to-our-dead-data.md

 published: true
 ---

-Humans are finite; time is not.
-We generate heaps of digital data that we do not destroy.

-What happens to our "dead" data?

 Will our listing on Ancestry.com link to 10,000 old Facebook photos?

 Is it worth keeping a tweet from 2,000 years ago?